csyhuang/hn2016_falwa/readme.md

 - [Huang and Nakamura (2017, GRL)](http://onlinelibrary.wiley.com/doi/10.1002/2017GL073760/full).
 - Nakamura and Huang (2018, Science) *Atmospheric Blocking as a Traffic Jam in the Jet Stream*.

+## To users

+If you are interested in using the package, please leave your contact [here](https://goo.gl/forms/5L8fv0mUordugq6v2) such that I can keep you updated of any changes made.

 ## Important update (May 24, 2018)

 The most updated version v0.3.0 enhanced the methods in the class *QGField* (in `hn2016_falwa.oopinterface`) with functionality